howonlee/Cantor-Time/readme.md

 (put the github analysis here)

+/////////////////////////////////// Levy distributions, note how variance is infinite also
+////////////////////////////////// argue really hard about fat tails in delays, put down some tughts

 Other Explanations
 ====

-This essay only really thinks about one explanation for the power law phenomenon, but if you're not someone like Per Bak, you may admit of many possible sources of power law phenomena.
+This essay only really thinks about one explanation for the power law phenomenon, but if you're not someone like Per Bak, you may admit of many possible sources of this power law phenomenon of software project times.
 Many of these sources have analogues to this problem, stated this way, and they might also have give some insight into the problem.

 Diffusion-limited aggregation is characteristic of processes where the Matthew Effect ("For unto every one that hath shall be given, and he shall have abundance: but from him that hath not shall be taken even that which he hath") dominates.
 It's much harder to shoe-horn these processes into a temporal framework, but the phenomena and especially the Matthew effect has to be mentioned, since it seems to happen a lot in software projects.
 Delays grow longer because they are long.
 Much procrastination works like this: the stress that procrastination brings you causes you to procrastinate more.
-But if you don't have the stress that procrastination brings you, then you can get more done.
+But if you don't have the stress that delay brings you, then you can get more done.

 >If you want something done, ask a busy person.
 >